risc0/risc0/website/api/zkvm/developer-guide/guest-code-101.md

 - `#![no_main]` <br/>
   The guest code is never launched as a standalone Rust executable, so we specify `#![no_main]`.

-- `risc0_zkvm_guest::entry!(main);` <br/>
+- `#[risc0_zkvm::entry]` <br/>
   We must make the guest code available for the host to launch, and to do that we must specify which function to call when the host starts executing this guest code.
-We use the `risc0_zkvm_guest::entry!` macro to indicate the initial guest function to call, which in this case is `main`.
+We use the `entry` attribute macro to indicate the initial guest function to call, which in this case is `main`.

 ## Happy Building!